OfficeDev/office-ui-fabric-js/src/documentation/pages/CommandBar/CommandBar.md

 # Command Bar
 Commanding surface for panels, pages, and applications.
-Unlike the NavBar, this component should not navigate to other pages.
+When planning to use the surface for navigation only, consider the NavBar variant.

 ## Variants